Biden in call with China’s Xi raises human rights, trade

 Biden played host to then-Chinese vice president Xi during his 2012 visit to the United States.
 Biden used that visit to get a read of Xi and was blunt at moments, even raising concerns about Chinese theft of intellectual property and human rights abuses during a luncheon toast.

-The following year, when Biden visited China, he publicly criticized Beijing for refusing to affirm that it would renew the visas of American journalists and for blocking the websites of American-based news organizations.
+The following year, when Biden visited China, he publicly criticized Beijing for refusing to affirm that it would renew the visas of American journalists and for blocking the websites of American-based news media sites.

 Biden has said he believes there are areas where the U.S. and China can work closely, such as addressing climate change and preventing the proliferation of nuclear weapons.
 But ultimately, Biden said recently, he expects the U.S.-China relationship to be one of “extreme competition” in coming years.